 Complaints can be made in person, by telephone or in writing.

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and can be sorted out locally with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would ask you to let us know as soon as possible – ideally within a matter of days or at most a few weeks as this will enable us to establish what happened more easily.
-A copy of our complaint form is available on request; you do not have to use it, as you may prefer to set out your complaint in your own way.
+A copy of our complaint form is available on request at reception or click here to download the complaints form; you do not have to use it, as you may prefer to set out your complaint in your own way.
 We can help you to write down your complaint if you feel you need help to do so.
 Please do not hesitate to contact the Practice Manager, Ms Andrea Lowry, who will be pleased to assist you.

 What we shall do